5 Eco - Friendly Fashion Brands Leading Sustainable Style

 Organic Basics restrict their partnerships to certified factories which share their values of sustainability.
 This has led to the company not only providing products which are biodegradable, natural, recycled and renewable, but also boasting a workforce that excludes child or forced labour.
 This helps to provide a safe, beneficial environment.

-Organic Basics avoid this damage by using recycled wool in their garments for men and women.
+Organic Basics avoids this damage by using recycled wool in their garments for men and women.

 4. People Tree

 People Tree work to protect the environment and its resources through using natural materials and dyes which don’t contain harmful chemicals.
-They were the first fashion company to achieve the World Fair Trade Organisation product label and both pioneer and promote Fair Trade fashion.
+As one of the fair trade fashion brands that help set industry standards, they were the first fashion company to achieve the World Fair Trade Organisation product label and both pioneer and promote Fair Trade fashion.

 • Promoting organic farming.